siddhu1716/PreCog_Submission/Task_3/README.md

 # Task - 3

-For the given classification task, We intented to classify weather the give input is a hateful meme or not hateful meme
+For the given classification task, We intended to classify whether the give input is a hateful meme or not hateful meme

-For that classication purpose we have used images and their respective text along with their labels i.e hateful meme or not hateful meme.
+For that classification purpose, we have used images and their respective text along with their labels i.e hateful memes or not hateful memes.

 Which are labeled in the JSON files as notepad